denten-books/plain-text/0-chapter.md

 sciences for what he calls "code development."
 "It is a matter somewhat related to the general art of cryptology," he writes, "yet it is not wholly divorced from electrical engineering nor from general philology" [@halstead_genesis_1949, 456].
-Research for *Plain Text* has led me to rare primary archival sources: from the proceedings of the Association for Computing Machinery (ACM) to the United States Patent and Trademark Office; from Bell Labs to early Soviet publishing houses that heralded the advance of formalism;
+As Halstead anticipated, research for *Plain Text*, a book about code development, has led me to range of rare primary archival materials: from the proceedings of the Association for Computing Machinery (ACM) to the United States Patent and Trademark Office; from Bell Labs to early Soviet publishing houses that heralded the advance of formalism;
 from studies on animal communication behavior, to Unix manuals, to textbooks on